LaunchCodeEducation/data-analysis/src/chapters/loops/for-loops.rst

 #.
 In line 1, ``num`` is called the **loop variable**.
 Each time the loop
    executes, ``num`` gets assigned a new value.
 #.
 Line 2 begins the loop body.
 The loop body is ALWAYS indented.
 The
    indentation determines exactly what statements are “in the loop”.
-You saw this when you indented line 4 to match line 2.
-Originally, line 4 was outside of the loop and ran only once.
-By indenting line 4, it becomes part of the loop body and gets repeated multiple times.
 #.
 The *first* unindented line after the ``for`` statement marks the end of the
    loop body.
+In this example, line 4 is not part of the loop.
 #.
 The loop body can contain any number of statements.
 #.
 The number of times the loop body runs depends on the value in ``range()``.